c3d/xl/doc/XL-1-syntax.md

 ### Tweak #1: expression vs. statement

-This first tweak is intended to put in XL an implicit grammatical grouping that humans to do.
+This first tweak is intended to put in XL an implicit grammatical grouping that humans apparently do.
 Consider for example the following:

 ```xl
 write sin X, cos Y